-In this hi-tech world you really don’t need to remember the passwords.
-Everything is saved automatically like your Routers, E-mails or any other site’s password are saved in browsers or usethird-party tool to save the passwords.
+In this hi-tech world, you really don’t need to remember the passwords.
+Everything is saved automatically like your Routers, E-mails or any other site’s password are saved in browsers or use a third-party tool to save the passwords.
 There might be cases where we connect the WiFi to our laptop.
-But you don’t remember what the password was, because you saved the password, and now Windows automatically connect to the WiFi router or maybe your IT guy or ISP support helped you in setting everything up.
-So at a later time you might need to know what that password was, not everyone knows how to go into the router and change the password or know what password it was.
-In such situation we can use these handy little tools called WiFi Password Dump & WiFi Password Decryptor.
+But you don’t remember what the password was because you saved the password, and now Windows automatically connect to the WiFi router or maybe your IT guy or ISP support helped you in setting everything up.
+So at a later time, you might need to know what that password was, not everyone knows how to go into the router and change the password or know what password it was.
+In such a situation we can use these handy little tools called WiFi Password Dump & WiFi Password Decryptor.

 Recover WiFi Password

 Our Windows operating system uses its built-in ‘Wireless Configuration Manager‘ which helps in managing your Wireless connections.
-Depending up on operating system Wireless Configuration Manager uses different techniques and different locations to save the WiFi passwords.
-According to an article by securityxploded.com the location for Windows XP or Server 2003 you’ll find the password in the following location.
+Depending upon the operating system Wireless Configuration Manager uses different techniques and different locations to save the WiFi passwords.
+According to an article by securityxploded.com the location for Windows XP or Server 2003, you’ll find the password in the following location.

 Each GUID represents different wireless devices and is stored under a value called ActiveSettings.
 Windows used its own technology called Windows Cryptography for encryption.
-And for Windows Vista, 7 & 8 you’ll find the configuration below:
+And for Windows 10/8/7/Vista, you’ll find the configuration below:

-Yes, for Windows Vista, instead of the registry ‘Wireless Configuration Manager’, uses an XML file instead of the registry key.
+Yes, instead of the registry ‘Wireless Configuration Manager’, uses an XML file instead of the registry key.

 WiFi Password Dump

-WiFi Password Dump is a simple command line utility which will decrypt the encrypted password saved by Wireless Configuration Manager from the mentioned locations.
-It’s very simple and easy to use application.
+WiFi Password Dump is a simple command-line utility that will decrypt the encrypted password saved by Wireless Configuration Manager from the mentioned locations.
+It’s very simple and easy-to-use application.

 - Search for this tool on securityxploded.com.